mcarr-and/go-gin-marshalling/README.md

 ## TODO
 * Grafana dashboards to display the GO services, Jaeger, nginx-ingress
 * Write Logs in JSON format
-* add all request and response headers and request parameters to the otel attributes.
 * Adding CI server integration
 * Add open-telemetry to the ingress-nginx so spans are created from the entry point to the cluster.
 * Contract tests compare swagger output to actual output